 If you want to try a white rice recipe, this one is called Arroz Primavera.

 The ingredients to make Mexican Rice are simple.
 You’ll need garlic, onion, water, chicken bouillon, tomatoes, oil, and rice.

 I call this the essential Mexican sauce.
 It’s the same blended sauce that is used for Fideo, Albondigas, and Lentejas.
 This is the recipe my Mother in law shared with me, but I’ll provide some substitutions as well.

-Liquid to Rice Ratio- I used 1 cup of rice to 1.5 cups of liquid.
-However if your rice is older, then you'll need closer to 2 cups of liquid.
-The thing with rice, is that if you add too much liquid you can remove the lid at the end and keep the heat on low to evaporate the extra liquid.
+Liquid to Rice Ratio- Use 1 cup of rice to 1.5 cups of liquid.
+However if your rice is older, then you’ll need closer to 2 cups of liquid.
+If you add too much liquid you can remove the lid at the end and keep the heat on low to evaporate the extra liquid.

 Don’t touch it!
 Once you add the tomato mixture to the rice, stir it, place the lid on, lower the heat, and walk away!

 The key to perfect rice is to not mess with it once it starts cooking.
 So leave the lid on for 12 minutes under a gentle simmer.
 Then remove the pan from the heat and keep the lid on for another 10 minutes.
 Remove the lid and fluff the rice with a fork.